Callum-A/cosmwasm-zero-to-hero/06 - Instantiate/README.md

 ### Instantiation

-Alright let's open `src/contract.rs`, this is where the magic happens.
+Alright, let's open `src/contract.rs`, this is where the magic happens.

 Towards the top you should see something like: